-The demonstrations I did understand, and the ones that really excited both me and Bax, related to our own industry.
+The demonstrations I did understand, and the ones that really excited both me and Jack, related to our own industry.

 It was a delight to take a break from bashing away on our ancient machines and painstakingly counting and measuring in sixths of an inch to get a glimpse of our future.